Skip to main content

 Deadly Silent Disco Party at Peddler’s Village

-Does my witch’s hat clash with these headphones?
-These questions come up while prepping your costume or all-black attire for the Deadly Silent Disco Party.
-Boogie on down to Peddler’s Village, choose one of five soundtracks to power your evening and get your dance on.
-The night’s festivities also include a costume contest with cash prizes, glow-in-the-dark lawn games, pay-as-you-go food trucks, fire pits, photo ops and more.
+Boogie on down to Peddler’s Village, choose one of three soundtracks to power your evening and get your dance on.
+The night’s festivities also include a Halloween Costume Strut, glow-in-the-dark lawn games, pay-as-you-go food trucks, fire pits, photo ops and more.
 Tickets are required.

 Where: Peddler's Village, 100 Peddlers Village, Lahaska, PA